lionelclement/Elvex/README.md

 Practically speaking
 --------------------

 Each word, each use of the word has to be fully described in the lexicon, depending on the domain.
-It would be a long and costly process (several months for one person).
+It would be a long and costly process (from several months to several years for one person).

 The grammar is more complex, but shorter to write (several weeks).